 Our school recognises that it has an important role to play in supporting the mental health and wellbeing of our students.
 We also recognise that in some cases, mental health problems can be an indicator that a child has suffered, or is at risk of suffering abuse, neglect of exploitation.
 The designated safeguarding lead will regularly liaise with the senior mental health lead where safeguarding concerns are linked to mental health to ensure there is an effective and appropriate response by school.
 Within our school we adopt a whole school approach to mental health and wellbeing, which includes promoting positive mental health, wellbeing and resilience across the whole school community.
 Bellerive FCJ Catholic College has a separate Mental Health and Well-Being Policy which details our processes and procedures for dealing with mental health concerns.
-Key pastoral staff attend Team Around the School meetings on a half termly basis to discuss concerns/levels of intervention.
-These are overseen by the Mental Health Lead: Hayley Hammond.
-The schools uses a

-Red, Amber, Green rating system to determine appropriate levels of support.
+The schools uses a Red, Amber, Green rating system to determine appropriate levels of support.
 Consideration is given to the following support routes:

-- Pastoral support from form tutors/HOY
+- Pastoral support from Form Tutors/AHOY/HOY

-- Well-Being support from key pastoral staff (KWalsh, HHenry)
+- Well-Being support from key pastoral staff (K Walsh, H Henry)

-- Counselling from LBarton
+- Counselling from L Barton

 - Play Therapy

 - YPAS Well-Being Clinic

 - Referrals to outside agencies e.g. CAMHS, YPAS, Educational Psychologist

 - Signposting to sources of external support e.g. Kooth, CAMHS crisis, GP, YPAS, GYRO